ibm-cloud-docs/app-configuration/ac-configuration-aggregator.md

 {: shortdesc}

 ![Default Configuration Aggregator](images/config-aggr-default.png "Default Configuration Aggregator"){: caption="Default Configuration Aggregator" caption-side="bottom"}

+## Configuration aggregator used with Security and Compliance Center Workload Protection
+{: #ac-configuration-aggregator-with-workload-protection}

+The Configuration aggregator is the data source used by Security and Compliance Center Workload Protection to perform cloud security posture management (CSPM) of IBM Cloud resources.
+When configuring IBM Cloud CSPM within Workload Protection, an instance of App Configuration with aggregation enabled is automatically connected to Workload Protection.
+You do need to explicitly enable recording as mentioned above.
+New instances of App Configuration created through workload protection are provisioned into the Basic Plan by default.
+Aggregation within the Basic plan is free and will not add to the cost of Workload Protection.

 ## Enable Configuration aggregator - Single Account
 {: #ac-enable-configuration-aggregator-single-account}